 A few years ago, Ortovox installed a RECCO reflector, which is an interesting feature.
 Searching for the beacon would be faster, and searching for the RECCO requires a helicopter, or at the minimum, a much larger scale search and takes much more time.
 The only thing we can think this would be useful for is a body recovery in a situation where your beacon runs out of batteries, or you are lost in such a large area that they can't pick up the signal broadcasted from your beacon.

 Smart Antenna Technology and the "+"

-Ortovox's smart antenna technology helps to potentially increase the range that the wearers beacon can be picked up in.
-Contrary to what some folks think, if you have a Zoom+ it doesn't boost your range.
-How it works is basically the Zoom figures out which of the antennas is at the best orientation to broadcast from.
-For example, for most other models if the primary transmitting antenna is orientated vertically the range at which other beacons will be able to pick up the buried beacon are dramatically reduced and could potentially be close to only 50% of maximum range.
-However with the Smart Antenna it uses gravity to figure out which is the best antenna to transmit on.Revert to Transmit Mode
+Ortovox's smart antenna technology helps to potentially increase the range that the wearer's beacon can be picked up in.
+Contrary to what some folks think, if you have a Zoom+, it doesn't boost your range.
+Basically, the Zoom figures out which of the antennas is at the best orientation to broadcast from.
+For example, for most other models, if the primary transmitting antenna is orientated vertically, the range at which other beacons will be able to pick up the buried beacon are dramatically reduced and could potentially be close to only 50% of the maximum range.
+However, with the Smart Antenna, it uses gravity to figure out which is the best antenna to transmit on.Revert to Transmit Mode

 The Zoom+ has a revert to transmit mode that is set, and the user may not turn it off.
 We discuss the usefulness of this feature in our full review.

 The Zoom+ is best for a novice or more occasional user who will benefit from the ease of use and won't miss the more complex functions that it is lacking.
 We think this is actually a larger portion of the backcountry population than many people might think.